nibiritis/Nix/README.md

-# Hello, Welcome to my repo ~
+# Hello 👋, Welcome to my NIXOS repo ❄️ ~
 ### This is a NixOS guide written by a newbie for a newbie

-## Contents in this repo consists
+## 🔰 Contents in this repo consists 🔰
-- configuration.nix
+- configuration.nix ❄️
-- neovim config
+- neovim config 📝
-- kitty config
+- kitty config 😺
-- fish config
+- fish config 🐠

 ## Configuration.nix
 the configuration is written by me totally.
 #### Changes it does ~
-- It sets your *Default Shell* from **bash -> fish**
+- It sets your *Default Shell*

+from **bash -> fish**

-- Desktop Environment is KDE Plasma & it's kind of bloatfree with thunar as the file manager (because it's the best)
+- Desktop Environment is *KDE Plasma* & it's kind of bloatfree with *thunar* as the file manager 🗄️ (because it's the best)
 - enables neovim systemwide
 - gives you the latest kernel available
 - fonts included
-- tui applications which are usually neccessary
+- TUI applications which are usually neccessary
-- apps are categorized
+- apps are categorized ✅
-- applications curated for a Data Scientist using python and jupyter notebook
+- applications curated for a Data Scientist using python and jupyter notebook 🐍

-## Neovim
+## Neovim 📝
 This is a lazyvim config but I added changes in the colorscheme sections
 #### colorscheme.lua
 the file colorscheme.lua is inside ~/.config/nvim/lua/plugins/colorscheme.lua

 *Included Colors* ~
-- Dracula
+- Dracula 🟣
-- Gruvbox
+- Gruvbox 🟡

- You just need to set the colorscheme name and restart neovim
+ You just need to set the colorscheme *name* and restart neovim

+**example:**
+ here's the colorcheme.lua
+ return {
+  -- add dracula
+  { "Mofiqul/dracula.nvim" },

+  -- add Gruvbox
+  { "ellisonleao/gruvbox.nvim" },
+  -- Configure LazyVim to load dracula
+  {
+    "LazyVim/LazyVim",
+    opts = {
+      colorscheme = "gruvbox",
+    },
+  },
+}

+ ☝️ **colorscheme = "place_your_colorscheme_name"**

+ few more options so that you don't need to dig the internet ~~
+ - Everforest: "neanias/everforest-nvim"
+ - Kanagawa: "rebelot/kanagawa.nvim"

+ #### *Important*
+ **You need the "gcc_multi" package for LazyVim to work properly (nvim.treesetter)

-## Fish
+## Fish 🐠
 My fish config is very much vanila! just starship as the prompt and few aliases **Important Aliases**
 - ls = this will give better ls results with icons and colors (hidden files are also visible, if you don't want hidden files then remove '-a' flag from the alias)